spectrocloud/librarium/docs/docs-content/automation/palette-cli/install-palette-cli.md

 - A Palette account.
 Click [here](https://console.spectrocloud.com/) to create a Palette account.

 - A Palette API key.
-Refer to the [Create API Key](../user-management/authentication/api-key/create-api-key.md) reference page to learn how to create an API key.
+Refer to the [Create API Key](../../user-management/authentication/api-key/create-api-key.md) reference page to learn how to create an API key.

 ## Download and Setup

-1. Visit the [Downloads](../spectro-downloads.md#palette-cli) page and download the Palette CLI by using the URL provided.
+1. Visit the [Downloads](../../spectro-downloads.md#palette-cli) page and download the Palette CLI by using the URL provided for your operating system.

 2. Open up a terminal session on your local system.